 A certified climbing helmet – the point here is it should be a specific climbing helmet – a cycling helmet will afford some protection but they are simply not sufficient with regard to point impact on the crown of your head which climbing helmets are designed to withstand.

 A waterproof – any waterproof will do, but one with a hood designed to fit over a helmet is a good idea and which is designed to allow a good degree of movement.
 There are many climbing-specific models which will be ideal for this.
-However, even on a sunny morning, do not be tempted to leave without one – if you are unable to move from a location during a storm, you need to ensure that you are reasonably warm and dry when it ends.
+Even on a sunny morning, do not be tempted to leave without one – if you are unable to move from a location during a storm, you need to ensure that you are reasonably warm and dry when it ends.
+It should be regarded as essential safety equipment.

 A warm layer and a warm hat – again, this is to cover the eventuality of being unable to move during a storm.
 It is not uncommon for thunderstorms to include snow or hail fall.
 Once you have stopped moving your core temperature will drop extremely rapidly and you need to make sure you avoid hypothermia.
 Fleece or synthetic down jackets are ideal; synthetics stay warm when wet and are far preferable to duck or goose down, despite having a larger pack size and weight.